Gepetto/rt-cosmik/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-## Project status
+## Project Status
-This repo is still under development, I am available at msabbah@laas.fr
+RT-COSMIK is currently under active development.
+Contributions and feedback are welcome.
+For any inquiries or support, feel free to contact the maintainer:
+**Maxime Sabbah** - msabbah@laas.fr